 Deep state talk catches my interest because I have heard it before.
 For years now, politicians in Turkey have raised allegations about secretive “deep state” organizations plotting to overthrow the government.
 While Turkey has had coups in the past, these kinds of accusations are also one way that leadership has been able to justify cracking down on political opposition.
 Sure enough, trends also show deep state searches spiked in Turkey about ten years before the US (I also added the global trend for context).

 This data doesn’t show a direct connection between the Turkish and American cases.
 It does show us that new political ideas don’t necessarily spring out from nowhere.
 For example, work by sociologists like Chris Bail shows how ideas from the fringes of the political world can make their way into the mainstream, especially if they rely on emotionally-charged messaging.
-As political consulting and strategy goes global, it is important to pay attention to how these ideas play out in other times and places when we see them emerging in the United States.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+As political consulting and strategy goes global, it is important to pay attention to how these ideas play out in other times and places when we see them emerging in the United States.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.